-Placement – it’s the part of the process Arms Wide Greater Houston and South Texas staff enjoys the most and it’s also what we work towards with families from the moment they attend an Information Meeting!
+Placement – it’s the part of the process Arms Wide Greater Houston and South Texas staff enjoys the most.
+It’s also what we work towards with families from the moment they attend an Information Meeting!

 Once you have successfully completed the screening, application, training and home study, you are eligible for the match/placement of an adoptive or foster child in your care.

 The following is a typical scenario for straight adoption placement of a child:

 Arms Wide Adoption Services receives a request from Children’s Protective Services (CPS) regarding the child(ren) in need of placement.

-The Arms Wide Coordinator contacts you to see if they are interested in being considered as a possible family for the child(ren) into your home.
+The Arms Wide Coordinator contacts prospective adoptive parents to see if they are interested in being considered as a possible family for the child(ren) .
 At this point, the Arms Wide Coordinator may not have much information about the child(ren) to share – all we will know at this point is what CPS has shared.

-Your Arms Wide Coordinator will support you through the placement, answer any questions you have and help facilitate the smoothest transition possible.
+Your Arms Wide Coordinator will support your family through the placement, answer any questions you have and help facilitate the smoothest transition possible.
 Our staff is on call 24 hours a day, 7 days a week to ensure you have the support you need during placement as well as into post adoption.

 The period between pre placement and legal finalization is at least six (6) months, unless you are the foster parent of the child you plan to adopt and they have already been in your home at least six (6) months.
 If the child has already been in your foster home for six (6) months or more at the time of placement, Arms Wide makes every attempt to finalize the adoption process as quickly as possible, although CPS and the court ultimately decide when finalization will take place.